-It is best practice to obtain an Agreement in Principal (AIP) on your mortgage before you reserve a home, to avoid disappointment.
+It is best practice to obtain an Agreement in Principal (AIP) before you reserve a home to avoid disappointment.
 Tell your financial adviser that this will be a mortgage application for a new-build property, as these mortgages differ to second-hand property mortgages.

 - 1 Reserve the plot: Pay the reservation fee and complete your reservation forms with a Sales Adviser.
 You have 28 days from reservation to exchange of contracts and the countdown commences from the date the reservation agreement is completed.
-For Help to Buy reservations, the countdown commences 14 days after the reservation agreement is completed. - 2 Instruct your solicitor: Make contact with your solicitor/conveyancer on the day you reserve your property. - Your solicitor or conveyancer will organise all the documentation that's needed and will look after your interests during the purchase of your new home.
+For Help to Buy reservations, the countdown commences 14 days after the reservation agreement is completed. - 2 Instruct your solicitor: Make contact with your solicitor/conveyancer on the day you reserve your property.

+Your solicitor or conveyancer will organise all the documentation that's needed and will look after your interests during the purchase of your new home.
 Contracts will be sent out to your solicitor.
-They will be unable to forward contracts to you until you have formally instructed them with the identification documents listed below: - Passport - Proof of address such as a statement from a utility company (not a mobile phone statement).
+They will be unable to forward contracts to you until you have formally instructed them with the identification documents listed below:

+- Passport - Proof of address such as a statement from a utility company (not a mobile phone statement).

 When selecting a solicitor, we suggest that you make sure that they are familiar with new-build home contracts and that they can confirm they will be able to meet your deadlines.
-We can provide you with a list of solicitors/conveyancers who have previously worked with Barratt London customers if you need help.
-However, the choice is yours.
-Using a solicitor from the list who have worked on Barratt London properties before makes it more likely for you to meet your 28-day deadline, as they have dealt with Barratt London contracts on numerous occasions and will be familiar with new-build processes.
-They solely represent your interests - anything that is important to you, or has an impact on your decision to purchase the property, should be discussed with them.
-They will be able to answer your questions much faster if they have dealt with similar queries before.
+We can provide you with a list of solicitors/ conveyancers who have previously worked with Barratt London customers if you need help; however, the choice is yours.
+Using a solicitor from the list who have worked reservation).
+Subsequently, you will be offered help to on Barratt London properties before makes it more likely make design choices to personalise your home, depending for you to meet your 28-day deadline, as they have dealt on the stage of construction. with Barratt London contracts on numerous occasions and will be familiar with new build processes.
+They We've included a timetable in this guide showing what solely represent your interests - anything that is important should happen during the 28 day reservation period - the to you, or has an impact on your decision to purchase deadline is very important and you will need to notify us the property, should be discussed with them.
+They will of anything that may prevent you meeting it, as this could void the agreement and jeopardise the sale. be able to answer your questions much faster if they have dealt with them before.